xinntao/HandyView/README.md

 #### Option 1: Pre-compiled executable zip file

-I have zipped an exe zip file with pyinstaller.
-[Download]().
+I have zipped an exe zip file with pyinstaller in the release page ([Github](https://github.com/xinntao/HandyView/releases) | [Gitee](https://gitee.com/xinntao/HandyView/releases)).
 You can first have a try on it.

 1. Unzip the file
 2. Set HandyView as the default image viewer, so that you can **double-click the image to open** HandyView.